Gastric Sleeve Surgery

 This will help you get ready for surgery, and life after surgery.
 You’ll have nutritional

 counseling.
 And you may have a psychological evaluation.
 You’ll also need physical

-exams and tests such as a chest X-ray and ECG.
-You will need blood tests.
+exams and tests, such as a chest X-ray, blood tests, and electrocardiogram.
 You may

-have imaging studies of your stomach, or have an upper endoscopy.
+have imaging studies of your stomach, or have an upper endoscopy to better see your

 If you smoke, you will need to stop several months before surgery.
 Your surgeon may

 ask you to lose some weight before surgery.
-This will help make your liver smaller,
+This is important to reduce the risk of

-and make surgery safer.
-You’ll need to stop taking aspirin, ibuprofen, and other blood-thinning
+surgery related complications.
+You’ll need to stop taking aspirin, ibuprofen, and

-medicines in the days before your surgery.
-Check with your healthcare providers about
+other blood-thinning medicines in the days before your surgery.
+Check with your healthcare

 What happens during gastric sleeve surgery?